Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Regular Controlled Hamiltonian Systems

 In the same way, we have that $T(\varphi^\ast)\textnormal{vlift}(u_2)=\textnormal{vlift}(\varphi^\ast u_2\varphi_\ast)\cdot \varphi^\ast$.
 Since $\varphi^\ast:T^\ast Q_2\rightarrow T^\ast Q_1$ is symplectic, and $i_{(\mathbf{d}H_i)^\sharp}\omega_i=\mathbf{d}H_i$, we have that $T(\varphi^\ast)(\mathbf{d}H_2)^\sharp=((\varphi_\ast)^\ast \mathbf{d}H_2)^\sharp\cdot \varphi^\ast $.
 Thus, From $X_{(T^\ast Q_1,\omega_1,H_1,F_1,u_1)}\cdot \varphi^\ast=T(\varphi^\ast) X_{(T^\ast Q_2,\omega_2,H_2,F_2,u_2)}$, we have that (\ref{3.2}) holds.
 1cm $\blacksquare$ \\

-In the following we shall introduce the regular point and regular orbit reducible RCH with symplectic form and symmetry, and show a variety of relationships of their regular reduced RCH-equivalences.
+In the following we shall introduce the regular point and regular orbit reducible RCH systems with symplectic forms and symmetries, and show a variety of relationships of their regular reduced RCH-equivalences.